How to Make Chili Like the Pros

 Nothing quite says fall like a big bowl of hot, hearty chili.
 This classic dish is the perfect pick-me-up during Sunday football games, after a day of raking leaves or on crisp, chilly nights.

 Here at Taste of Home, we know that there are many delicious ways to enjoy chili.
 Your favorite recipe may nix the meat, call for three different types of beans or be best served over spaghetti—the possibilities are endless!
-But if you’re looking for a classic, beef chili recipe, you’re in the right place.
+But if you’re looking for a classic beef chili recipe, you’re in the right place.
 Here’s the secret to great chili.

 How to Make the Best Chili